2022-11-10

 In our basic \(X^2\) test, we calculate the test statistic of \(X^2\) and look up a theoretical null distribution for that statistic, and see how unlikely our observed value is.

 Why would a permutation test be a good idea here?
 With a permutation test, there are no assumptions of the null distribution: this is computed based on real data.
-We note in passing that, in this case, since the number of cases
+We note in passing that, in this case, since the number of cases in each cell of the Contingency Table are fairly high ( >= 5) the resulting NULL distribution is of the \(X^2\) variety.

 The \(X^2\) test is a very powerful tool for testing the independence of two categorical variables.
 It is widely used in various fields, including social sciences, biology, and market research.
 The test is based on the comparison of observed frequencies in a contingency table with expected frequencies under the assumption of independence.